facundotorraca/micromachines/libs/yaml-cpp/test/gtest-1.8.0/googlemock/docs/v1_6/CheatSheet.md

     .After(all_inits);
 ```
 says that `Bar()` can be called only after all elements have been
-initialized (but we don't care about which elements get_sensor initialized
+initialized (but we don't care about which elements get initialized
 before the others).

 Modifying an `ExpectationSet` after using it in an `.After()` doesn't